rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-03-Wiki.md

 ### Deliverables
-- Your content additions will be added directly to the OOP wiki, changes will be tracked by github.
+- Your content will be added directly to the wiki, changes will be tracked by github, therefore nothing to submit seperately.